naggie/dstask/etc/MIGRATION.md

   * Contexts are defined on-the-fly, and are added to all new tasks if set.
 Use `--` to ignore current context in any command.

 [1]: https://github.com/naggie/dstask/releases/latest

+Note that the import process is lossy due to subtle differences between taskwarrior and dstask.